iamchaarles/Banalyzer/README.md

 ```

 3. **Install dependencies**

 ```bash
 pip install -r requirements.txt
 ```

+---

-### Dataset Setup
+## 📊 Dataset Setup

+The training dataset is not included in this repository due to size constraints.
+To use this project:

+1. Prepare your banana images organized by ripeness category
+2. Follow the structure detailed in [DATASET_INFO.md](DATASET_INFO.md)
-Organize your banana images in the following structure:
+3. Organize images in the following directory structure:

 ```
 data/